LightTag/user_guide/source/in-depth/managing.rst

 Managing Work
 =====================

-As times goes on you'll want to add datasets, schemas and adjust the priority of various tasks.
+As your project progresses you'll want to add new datasets, schemas tasks and teams to work on them.
-LightTag allows you to do this through the project management screen.
+You can do this through the :doc:`./api` or via the administrative GUI which is described here.

    .. figure:: manager_screen.gif
       :scale: 200 %